| (Narrator is always a

 the start.
 (Cute picture of young Michelle and Karen in matching

 American Flag skating dresses is shown.)
+KK: We used to

 skate early, early in the morning, so we would just sleep in our